 Hydrochloric acid (HCl), the type of acid in your stomach, is essential for your gut health.
 It helps break down everything you ingest, it keeps your stomach at the right pH for digestive enzymes to work, and it helps attack harmful bacteria that might get into your GI tract.

-Try diluting a tablespoon of apple cider vinegar in water and drinking it with your meals for better digestion and decreased heartburn.
+Try diluting a tablespoon in water and drink it with your meals for better digestion and decreased heartburn.

-In another study, supplementing a high glycemic meal (think: a bagel and juice) with apple cider vinegar reduced post-meal blood sugar levels.
-The same study also showed that women taking apple cider vinegar ate less calories throughout the day, suggesting that apple cider vinegar might help you experience less hunger overall, but that it may especially counteract the effects of high-sugar or high-carb meals.
+In another study, supplementing a high glycemic meal (think: a bagel and juice) with ACV reduced post-meal blood sugar levels.
+The same study also showed that women taking it ate less calories throughout the day, suggesting that it might help you experience less hunger overall, but that it may especially counteract the effects of high-sugar or high-carb meals.

-Turns out, there are many different ways to take advantage of apple cider vinegar’s antimicrobial benefits.
+Turns out, there are many different ways to take advantage of its antimicrobial benefits.
 Have a scratchy, sore throat?
-Dilute apple cider vinegar with some warm water and gargle away.
-Bacteria won’t get along with the acetic acid in the vinegar and the vinegar will fight against germs that might be making you feel sick.
+Dilute it with some warm water and gargle away.
+Bacteria won’t get along with the acetic acid and the vinegar will fight against germs that might be making you feel sick.

-Another common use of apple cider vinegar is as a gentle laxative.
-There isn’t much hard research in this area, but by reading online reviews of apple cider vinegar, you can see loyalists swear by it.
+Another common use is as a gentle laxative.
+There isn’t much hard research in this area, but by reading online reviews, you can see loyalists swear by it.
 As a totally natural alternative to pharmaceuticals, it might be worth a try to help keep things regular and moving.